brianhouse/wavefarm/README.md

 ---------------
 server is running
 MainStage loaded and set to soundflower
-MaxMSP loaded and set to soundflower
+MaxMSP loaded and set to soundflower, and signal vector size is correct run scheduler

 Checklist for Tom